li-yan-richard/reimburseNg/README.md

 Open with Visual Studio Code

-Run `npm -install' one time at initial check-out
+Run `npm install' one time at initial check-out

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.